British Stock-Car Racing in the 1950s-1970s

 http://www.johndawson.me.uk/

-You may know of some tracks exist only in our memories --- but Simon Lewis's site has a page listing "all" of them, in alphabetical order.
+You may know of some tracks that now exist only in our memories --- but Simon Lewis's site has a page listing "all" of the defunct oval tracks, in alphabetical order.
 How many?
 I stopped, feeling rather sad, at FIFTY (50), and I was nowhere near the end of the list.
-A valuable and important bit of historical research here:
+A valuable and important bit of historical research here: http://www.simonlewis.com/sc5.html

 MIDGET CARS: Thanks to John Hyam for this link to one of his speedway-themed sites; a much appreciated forum with fascinating facts and photos.